clearlinux/clear-linux-documentation/source/guides/stacks/dbrs.rst

 * pmem_path is the `devdax` device.
 * pool_size=0 indicates to use the entire `devdax` device.

-When using the `Docker image with Cassandra`_, the file `jvm.options` is automatically populated.
+When using the `Docker image with Apache Cassandra`_, the file `jvm.options` is automatically populated.

 Run the DBRS Container